Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 Get-Command -Module ExchangeOnlineManagement

 This will display a list of all the cmdlets available in the module.
 But wait!
 That’s not the complete list of cmdlets available for Exchange Online.
-When you connect with Exchange Online, You are opening a PSSession to a remote Exchange server as well.
+When you connect with Exchange Online, You are also opening a PSSession to a remote Exchange server.
 The ExchangeOnlineManagement module offers a core group of cmdlets from the remote server.
 So, to get a list of all Exchange Online cmdlets from the PSSession use this PowerShell script:

 Use Exchange Online PowerShell to display mailbox information

-If everything works correctly, you should see a list of mailboxes in your Exchange Online environment.
+If everything works correctly, you should see a list of mailboxes in your Exchange Online environment (equivalent to Get-EXOMailbox cmdlet).

 The Exchange Online cmdlets are pretty helpful in performing micro-admin tasks quickly and easily.